 There are two types of repository structures supported by Gearset: SFDX source format and MDAPI (Metadata API) format.
 You can choose which format to deploy in based on the features of your repository.

 Deploying in SFDX source format

 If you deploy your metadata to an empty repository, Gearset's default behaviour is to write it in the SFDX source format.
 You do not need to include a

-sfdx-project.json file for Gearset to recognise it in this format.
+sfdx-project.json file for Gearset to recognize it in this format.

 When your metadata is deployed, Gearset will automatically generate a

 sfdx-project.json file at the root.

 If you already have metadata in your repository, then Gearset will only deploy your metadata in the SFDX source format if you have a correctly placed

 In the screenshot below, a